wopsononock/orcidProfile-1/README.md

 # ORCID Profile Plugin

-**NOTE: This plugin is a work in progress and should be tested with your OJS setup before using in production.**
+**NOTE: This plugin is a work in progress and should be tested with your OJS setup in the ORCID Sandbox before using in production.**

 **NOTE: Please ensure you're using the correct branch.
 Use the [master branch](https://github.com/pkp/orcidProfile/tree/master) for OJS 3.0, and the [ojs-dev-2_4 branch](https://github.com/pkp/orcidProfile/tree/ojs-dev-2_4) for OJS 2.4.x.**